Chapter 11

 Liane's solitude was troubling him the most.
 Therefore he had made her the Jedi-pendant.
 In the near future his gift had to become the most important link between them.

-He sat down on the couch, contemplating about the use of the Jedi pendant between them.
+He sat down on the couch, contemplating about the use of the Jedi pendant.
 During his next visit he would tell her more about the pendant.
 She had to know that there was more to it than only its beauty.
 She had been trained by a former Jedi Knight.
 The Force had a great influence on her.
 If she could learn to trust and use the Force power in the pendant, they could be together at any time of the day, at any place in this galaxy.
 Time and distance wouldn't separate them anymore.

-"UTopdkk dyTTjkkdl dbnBEWDl YYvcdfdll."
-Artoo beeped to get Luke's attention.
+"utopdkk dyttjkkdl dbnbewdl yyvcdfdll", Artoo beeped to get Luke's attention.

 "You're right.
 It's time to leave.
-I'll clean up here in a minute and then we go to the space port, Artoo."
+I'll clean up here in a minute, and then we go to the space port, Artoo."

 "Of course, Leia wants to know, how Liane is doing.
 Next time we will visit her together."

-Luke got to his feet, cleaned up the small kitchenette, before he put on his jacket and grabbed the small bag with his belongings.
+Luke got to his feet, cleaned up the small kitchenette, before he put on his uniform jacket and grabbed the small bag with his belongings.
 As he reached to the button to open the door, he heard his name.

 'Luke Skywalker?
 Luke, can you hear me?'